Dog Groomer Injury

 A dog groomer injury can leave you confused.
 What do you do?
 Who do you talk to?
 First, you should seek medical help for your pet.
 Don’t forget, they are in pain and need treatment.
 Second, you should try to speak to the groomer.
 Ask them what happened to your pet.
 Third, ask police about filing a report of the incident.
 This doesn’t just help your pet, it can help others who might experience a problem with the groomer.
 Most lawyers suggest filing a claim in small claims court.

 PETA (people for ethical treatment of animals) has more information to help you.
 The PETA website includes tips for dealing with suspected veterinarian or groomer abuse.
 PETA also mentions when to call a lawyer for help.

 There are plenty of personal injury attorneys in Philadelphia and New Jersey.
 Most lawyers only handle cases for people.
-You will need a trusted pet groomer injury lawyer for your case.
+Why is that?
+Because state laws only see pets as property.

 If your dog or cat is the victim of a groomer injury, follow the steps above to get them help.
 Make sure to document everything and save all the receipts.